AleksandrMolchagin/atomic-cross-soccer/README.md

-# Atomic Cross-Football :soccer:
+# Atomic Cross-Soccer :soccer:

- Atomic Cross-Football is an interactive application that was made to help students study atomic physics while playing.
+ Atomic Cross-Soccer is an interactive application that was made to help students study atomic physics while playing.

 :trophy: Was awarded with the 2nd place in "Crosswords and puzzled" nomination in the international programming competition "My Atom - 2016".